breewton/tfi-gtfs-bmorais/README.md

 Internally, `server.py` uses [Waitress](https://docs.pylonsproject.org/projects/waitress/en/latest/index.html) to serve HTTP API requests. *Waitress* starts a pool of worker threads to handle requests.
 The default number of threads is specified by the `WORKERS` setting or `--workers` argument, and defaults to `1`.

-`server.py` also starts a long-lived thread to handle scheduled tasks like polling the live API, or redownloading the static schedule data.
+`server.py` also starts a long-lived thread to handle scheduled tasks like polling the live API.

-Actual downloading and parsing of static schedule data is handled in sub-processes, as it is a memory-intensive operation, and we want to allow the system to reclaim that memory after the new schedule has been processed.
+**DEPRECATED:** Automatic downloading and parsing of static schedule data is handled in sub-processes, as it is a memory-intensive operation, and we want to allow the system to reclaim that memory after the new schedule has been processed.
 These sub-processes are simply instances of `gtfs.py`. `server.py` will launch `gtfs.py` in this way on startup (if the current downloaded schedule is out of date, or if the current cache is out of data or invalid).
 It will also check every hour if there is new static GTFS data (by performing a `HTTP HEAD` request) available and if necessary will launch `gtfs.py` to download it.

+**UPDATED IN THIS VERSION:** Automatic downloading has been removed.
+The server will load static data from the local `data/` directory on startup.
+Users must manually download static data via the Mobility Database API using `data_utils.py` functions before starting the server.

 `server.py` runs `gtfs.py ` with the `--rebuild-cache` argument, which causes it to re-parse the static GTFS data (which may consume in the region of 1.5 gigabytes of RAM) and write a new `cache.pickle` file (which may take a minute or more depending on your hardware).
 After writing the pickle file, the `gtfs.py` process ends, its memory is released, and `server.py` continues execution, by loading or reloading that pickle file, which is a fast operation.